Watcher Alerts

 Configuring a Kibana Email Connector

-Select an existing Kibana email connector to send email alerts or create a connector by navigating to Stack Management > Rules and Connectors > Connectors > Create Connectors.
+Select an existing Kibana email connector to send email alerts or create a connector by navigating to Stack Management > Alerts and Insights > Connectors > Create Connectors.
 Complete the following steps:

 Figure 7.
 Rules and Connectors